This chapter describes the concept of inventories.

 In order to populate the database with inventory information, the following steps have to be performed:

-An application does not require special configuration to read inventory information.
+An application usually does not require special configuration to read inventory information.
 A database connection is enough and it comes usually along with the handshake message of the messaging server.

 There are cases when an application should be run without a database connection